sboesebeck/morphium/README.md

 - Support for partial updated objects (when writing, only the changes of the object are transferred)
 - Almost any operation morphium provides is async capable.
 That means, if you pass it an `AsyncOperationListener` as argument, you won't get a batch now, but after the async operation finished via the callback

-for questions and feature requests / bug reports also have a look at the google group morphium-discuss@googlegroups.com
+For questions and feature requests / bug reports also have a look at the google group morphium-discuss@googlegroups.com or join us at slack https://join.slack.com/t/team-morphium/shared_invite/enQtMjgwODMzMzEzMTU5LTA1MjdmZmM5YTM3NjRmZTE2ZGE4NDllYTA0NTUzYjU2MzkxZTJhODlmZGQ2MThjMGY0NmRkMWE1NDE2YmQxYjI

 Quick Start